-The User Notifications framework is intended for sending user-to-user notification messages.
+This topic introduces the User Notifications framework in Episerver, intended for sending user-to-user notification messages.

-A message is posted to the INotifier (Notifier in versions prior to 10.3).
-From versions 10.3, a message can either be configured to be sent immediately or be placed in a message queue that is periodically handled by a scheduled job.
-(In versions prior to 10.3, the message queue was handled by the scheduled job only.)
+A message is posted to the INotifier.
+A message can either be configured to be sent immediately or be placed in a message queue that is periodically handled by a scheduled job.
 Messages to be sent are passed to the NotificationDispatcher.
 The NotificationDispatcher formats the message using a NotificationFormatter and then sends it using a NotificationProvider.
 You can create your own formatters and providers.

 Every message is sent on a channel (identified by a channel name), which is a namespace that groups messages of a certain kind together.
 Messages in different channels are not mixed.
 You can create your own channel by coming up with a name to use when creating messages and providing a formatter that supports it.
-From version 10.3, it is possible to configure if messages for a specific channel should be sent immediately by adding an instance of NotificationChannelOptions to INotificationChannelOptionsRegistry specifing that messages within this channel should be processed immediately.
+It is possible to configure whether messages for a specific channel should be sent immediately by adding an instance of NotificationChannelOptions to INotificationChannelOptionsRegistry specifing that messages within this channel should be processed immediately.
 By default are messages processed periodically by the scheduler.

 The sender has no control of how the recipient receives the message.
 The recipient’s provider preferences for that channel determine how the message is actually sent (at the moment a default preference resolver should be used).